KQM-git/TCL/docs/evidence/characters/dendro/nahida.md

     * The only known exception is the mushroom from Shroomboars. - [Soul Fish#8421](https://youtu.be/u-2UD8ppPSo)
   * Her Skill also works with the [Seed Dispensary](https://youtu.be/Edm6Xn64JXE), allowing the collection of seeds from a distance.
   * The [range](https://youtu.be/fraMBXt2-CI) at which it can mark enemies appears to be the distance at which the level indicator appears.
-  * Nahida's Utility Passive doesn't trigger Whooperflower mimics. - [emmaus#9072](https://youtu.be/vdIV6JiXJoc).
+  * Nahida's Utility Passive doesn't trigger Whopperflower mimics. - [emmaus#9072](https://youtu.be/vdIV6JiXJoc).
 * Characters in quests have different, unvoiced voice lines under Nahida Hold E than their normal voice lines. - [Normal](https://youtu.be/Z4zh64gCXgs) - [Commission](https://youtu.be/RowGOEuP2uc) - juko#9385
 * Nahida's Hold E can mark stuff normally unreachable by the camera vertical limit if the initial camera is positioned before using hold E. - [Higher](https://youtu.be/hmLUvw5HrY4) - [Lower](https://youtu.be/32rR8UYBXtc) - Omglolz#2082